euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-03-the-guards-know-what-to-do-in-case-of-serious-and-imminent-dangers.md

 ---
 layout: risk
 fid: the-guards-know-what-to-do-in-case-of-serious-and-imminent-dangers
-classes: unvisited
+classes: answered
-number: "1.2.2"
+number: "2.1.2.2"
-parent_id: commercial-manned-guarding-fire-prevention-and-emergency-procedures
+parent_id: mobile-partrolling--intervention-after-alarm-abby-road-fire-prevention-and-emergency-procedures
 title: "The guards know what to do in case of serious and imminent dangers."
 problem_description: "The guards do not know what to do in case of serious and imminent dangers."
 description: "<p class='MsoNormal'>The tasks during a <strong>bomb threat or other serious &amp; immediate dangers (e.g., gas leak, flooding, ...)</strong> should be clear to all private security guards.
 This should be <strong>tested and exercised during regular drills</strong>.</p>&#13;